roman-milk/roman-milk.github.io/the-devil-wears-nada.md

  He gathered oil from her back and spread to her ass, painting her ass cheeks with the smooth substance.
 He lightly spread the oil until he had no choice to give her ass-cheeks a healthy squeeze.
 He couldn't contain the groan that escaped his mouth.
 Her ass felt so good.
 It was perfectly round and firm in just the right way.
 The flesh poured through his fingers, rebounding against his touch.
 He looked up at Nina, and he saw her bite her lip.

  Nathan worked her ass over, starting at the top and working his way down.
 He knew she liked hard massages, so he rubbed and squeezed her ass hard.
-Report_Story #6